The structure of your practice

 Inevitably there is a downside which basically revolves around agreeing the terms of the entity.
 It is very important to agree formally, in advance of opening, the exact details of how the firm will be run (finances, capital and drawings, etc) to avoid any disputes later on.

-In 2015, we produced a three-part series of webinars on starting a practice:
+In 2015, we collaborated with UK-based practitioner Val Steward to produce a three-part series of webinars on starting a practice:

 - Business planning, financial planning and IT

 - Marketing and selling